SUPPORTING RHODE ISLAND WRITERS IN THE CREATION OF VIBRANT NEW WORKS

 • Research support from museum professionals

-• ½ hour one-on-one consults with sensitivity reader Renee Harleston of Writing Diversely
+• ½ hour one-on-one consult with sensitivity reader Renee Harleston of Writing Diversely

 • Press and publicity